Galois/Counter Mode: Performance

-GCM requires one block cipher operation and one 128-bit multiplication in the Galois field per each block (128 bit) of encrypted and authenticated data.
-The block cipher operations are easily pipelined or parallelized; the multiplication operations are easily pipelined and can be parallelized with some modest effort (either by parallelizing the actual operation, by adapting Horner's method per the original NIST submission, or both).
+GCM requires one block cipher operation and one 128-bit multiplication in the Galois field for each block (128 bits) of encrypted and authenticated data.
+The block cipher operations are pipelined or parallelized; the multiplication operations are pipelined and can be parallelized (either by parallelizing the actual operation, by adapting Horner's method per the original NIST submission, or both).

-Intel has added the PCLMULQDQ instruction, highlighting its use for GCM.
-In 2011, SPARC added the XMULX and XMULXHI instructions, which also perform 64 × 64 bit carry-less multiplication.
-In 2015, SPARC added the XMPMUL instruction, which performs XOR multiplication of much larger values, up to 2048 × 2048 bit input values producing a 4096-bit result.
-These instructions enable fast multiplication over GF(2^{n}), and can be used with any field representation.
+Intel has added the PCLMULQDQ instruction, which supports carry-less multiplication used in GCM implementations.
+In 2011, SPARC added the XMULX and XMULXHI instructions, which also perform 64 × 64-bit carry-less multiplication.
+In 2015, SPARC added the XMPMUL instruction, which performs XOR multiplication of much larger values, up to 2048 × 2048-bit input values, producing a 4096-bit result.
+These instructions enable fast multiplication over GF(2^{n}) and can be used with any field representation.

-Impressive performance results are published for GCM on a number of platforms.
-Käsper and Schwabe described a "Faster and Timing-Attack Resistant AES-GCM" that achieves 10.68 cycles per byte AES-GCM authenticated encryption on 64-bit Intel processors.
+Performance results are published for GCM on a number of platforms.
+Käsper and Schwabe described a "Faster and Timing-Attack Resistant AES-GCM" that achieves 10.68 cycles per byte of AES-GCM authenticated encryption on 64-bit Intel processors.
 Dai et al. report 3.5 cycles per byte for the same algorithm when using Intel's AES-NI and PCLMULQDQ instructions.
-Shay Gueron and Vlad Krasnov achieved 2.47 cycles per byte on the 3rd generation Intel processors.
+Shay Gueron and Vlad Krasnov achieved 2.47 cycles per byte on the third-generation Intel processors.
 Appropriate patches were prepared for the OpenSSL and NSS libraries.

-When both authentication and encryption need to be performed on a message, a software implementation can achieve speed gains by overlapping the execution of those operations.
-Performance is increased by exploiting instruction-level parallelism by interleaving operations.
-This process is called function stitching, and while in principle it can be applied to any combination of cryptographic algorithms, GCM is especially suitable.
+When both authentication and encryption need to be performed on a message, interleaving those operations using instruction-level parallelism can increase performance.
+This process is called function stitching, and while in principle it can be applied to any combination of cryptographic algorithms, GCM supports parallel computation which can simplify optimization on some processors.
 Manley and Gregg show the ease of optimizing when using function stitching with GCM.
 They present a program generator that takes an annotated C version of a cryptographic algorithm and generates code that runs well on the target processor.

-GCM has been criticized in the embedded world (for example by Silicon Labs) because the parallel processing is not suited for performant use of cryptographic hardware engines.
+GCM has been criticized in the embedded world (for example, by Silicon Labs) because the parallel processing is not suited for performant use of cryptographic hardware engines.
 As a result, GCM reduces the performance of encryption for some of the most performance-sensitive devices.
 Specialized hardware accelerators for ChaCha20-Poly1305 are less complex compared to AES accelerators.

-Patents

-According to the authors' statement, GCM is unencumbered by patents.